Gary Sprake

 Gareth Sprake (3 April 1945 – 18 October 2016) was a Welsh professional footballer.
 A goalkeeper, he played for Leeds United and Birmingham City and also won 37 caps for Wales.

-Sprake became known during his career as a brilliant goalkeeper who was prone to occasional mistakes.
+Sprake was a good goalkeeper who made occasional high-profile mistakes.
 He was especially known for his ability to come out to catch crossed balls floating into the box and his shot stopping.
 At Leeds, Sprake played 504 times, keeping more than 200 clean sheets.
-He spent more than a decade as the number 1 keeper at Leeds during a period when they were a dominant side in the English domestic game.
+He spent more than a decade at Leeds, much of it as number-one choice, during a period when the club was a dominant side in domestic and European football.

 Club career

 Sprake represented Swansea Schoolboys and was noticed by Leeds United soon after he left school and was playing for a local works team.

-Sprake joined Leeds as an apprentice, and made a last-minute debut in 1962 when the regular goalkeeper went down with a stomach complaint on the day of a game at Southampton.
-Over the next two seasons Sprake became a regular as Leeds won the Second Division in 1964, and then challenged for the Football League championship title and FA Cup double the following year.
-Sprake only missed one game in both competitions that season, but Leeds ended with nothing, missing out on the League title on goal average to Manchester United and losing the FA Cup final to Liverpool.
+Sprake joined Leeds as an apprentice and made a last-minute debut in 1962 when the regular goalkeeper went down with a stomach complaint on the day of a game at Southampton.
+Over the next two seasons Sprake became a regular as Leeds won the Second Division in 1964 and then challenged for the Football League championship title and FA Cup double the following year.
+Sprake only missed one game in both competitions that season, but Leeds ended with nothing.
 At Leeds, he was also known to be sick before each match but managed to play regularly and keep the starting goalkeeper position.

-The first of Sprake's two notorious errors came in 1967 when Leeds played Liverpool in a League game at Anfield.
-Sprake was holding the ball and was set to throw it to the Leeds left back Terry Cooper, only to curtail his throw when he spotted Liverpool winger Ian Callaghan running towards the area he planned to throw the ball.
+The first of Sprake's two major errors came in 1967 when Leeds played Liverpool in a League game at Anfield.
+Sprake was holding the ball and was set to throw it to left back Terry Cooper, only to curtail his throw when he spotted Liverpool winger Ian Callaghan running towards the area he planned to throw the ball.
 Unfortunately for Sprake, the ball slipped out of his hands behind him and ended up in the net.
 At half-time, the Liverpool tannoy-announcer played "Careless Hands", a record by Des O'Connor, apparently in reference to Sprake's mistake, and during the second half Liverpool supporters on the Kop sang the song repeatedly to Sprake.
-During his time at Leeds, fans of rival clubs gave Sprake the nickname "Careless Hands" as a result.
+Fans of rival clubs gave Sprake the nickname "Careless Hands" as a result.

-In the same season Sprake kept a clean sheet as Leeds beat Arsenal in the League Cup final, and he performed heroics behind an overworked defence as Leeds won the Fairs Cup, the club's first European honour.
-In 1969, Sprake was again a regular as Leeds won the League championship.
+In the same season Sprake kept a clean sheet as Leeds beat Arsenal in the League Cup final.
+He was also in goals when Leeds won the Fairs Cup, the club's first European honour.
+In 1969, Sprake was again a regular as Leeds won the League championship for the first time, with a new points record.